 Shining a spotlight on stuffing

 For Thanksgiving, the turkey may be the star of the feast, but it’s the supporting players that steal the show.
-Every year we have the same conversation, “Why don’t we do this more often?”, not about the whole meal, but the sides.
-Particularly the stuffing.
+Every year we have the same conversation, “Why don’t we do this more often?”, not merely about the whole meal, but especially the sides.
+Particularly Classic Thanksgiving Stuffing.
 It’s always a favorite and so versatile, it can accompany virtually everything.

 Boxed stuffing has its place, but instead, let’s make it from scratch.
 If you’ve been getting your stuffing from a box, prepare to be amazed (as will everyone else at the table).